 • 1-A - Cheating - Cheating is defined as use of inappropriate and unacknowledged use of materials, information, study aids, or any written or verbal material that has not been authorized by the author or faculty member for use.
 This includes students using another person's work (or part of their work) and claiming it as their own.
+It also includes having another person-or an artificial intelligence software-write work that the student submits and claims as their own.
 Cheating can take the form of use of cell phones or other electronic devices to convey information via text messaging, picture taking, or conversing electronically while taking tests or exams.
 These acts are prohibited and are considered in violation of this document.
 Students must also have written permission to use another person's work or provide proper reference notation citing the original author(s).

-1 Portions of this policy are adapted from Rutgers University Policy on Academic Integrity for Undergraduate and Graduate Students, 2004. http://www.camden.rutgers.edu/RUCAM/info/Academic-Integrity-Policy.html.
+&lt;sup>1 Portions of this policy are adapted from Rutgers University Policy on Academic Integrity for Undergraduate and Graduate Students, 2004.

 - 1-B Fabrication Fabrication is the falsification of information in the production of intellectual work.
-Fabrication also involves the invention of information without the permission of the author. - 1-C Facilitating Academic Dishonesty Students who allow their work to be used by other students either knowingly or out of negligence are also in violation of the academic integrity policy.
+Fabrication also involves the invention of information without the permission of the author. - 1-C Facilitating Academic Dishonesty Students who allow their work to be used by other students are in violation of the academic integrity policy.
 Students who submit papers submitted in other courses are committing academic dishonesty.
 It is commonly referred to as self-plagiarism. - 1-D Plagiarism -Plagiarism is the act of presenting the words, ideas or images of another as your own.
 Whether deliberate or intentional, credit must be given to creators or authors.
 In order to prevent plagiarism every direct quotation must be properly identified and cited in the paper with full reference to the author.
 Parenthetical notation must be used to cite another person's work.
 Paraphrasing should have a reference to the original author in the text and be referenced at the end of the student's paper.
 With the use of Internet sources, see the proper referencing of electronic media in the APA Manual of Style.
 A reference page or bibliography section of cited authors should be used in all written manuscripts.
-(APA, American_Psychological_Association, 2020)
+(APA, American\Psychological\Association, 2020)